bitwarden/contributing-docs/docs/getting-started/clients/browser/index.md

 To avoid this, follow the instructions below to uninstall the Safari extension:

 1. Open Safari
-2. Click “Preferences” and then click the “Extensions” tab
+2. Click “Settings” and then click the “Extensions” tab
 3. Click uninstall next to the Bitwarden extension
 4. Delete the Application with the extension.
-5. Reopen Safari and check Preferences to confirm that there is no Bitwarden Browser extension installed.
+5. Reopen Safari and check Settings to confirm that there is no Bitwarden Browser extension installed.
 In case there still is a Bitwarden Extension please repeat step 3-4.
 6. Quit and completely close Safari